Camilogc93/softbot/README.md

 ## Current limitations and future improvements.
 Right now, the bot lacks a clear data source based on behavior, as its contexts or embeddings come from coaching examples, but they don't generalize to respond to specific behaviors and information styles.

+The Serverless Docker instance has a high cold start time, which may result in the loss of the first message after a period of inactivity.
+This was implemented for testing purposes; typically, Kubernetes or ECS Fargate is used to host the container.

 From the RAG side, we could look into other chunking methods that might fit the content of the PDFs or the data source better.

 An advanced retrieval method, like a reranker, can be used to optimize information selection in the context of the bot.